Report Code: CMI57596

 By Program Type

-• Undergraduate Programs: Undergraduate programs consist of associate and bachelor’s degrees offered in various fields of study.
-Such programs are generally introductory in nature and help create a pool of qualified workforce for entry positions or for advanced learning options.
-This category of degrees usually takes four years to complete and provides students with advanced and broader learning on a selected course.
+• Undergraduate Programs: Undergraduate programs consist of associate and bachelors’ program and offered in various fields of studies.
+Such programs are generally introductory in nature and help create a pool of qualified workforce for entry position or for option for advance learning.
+This category of degrees usually takes four years to complete and provides students with an advanced and broader learning on a selected course.

-• Graduate Programs: Graduate programs can be master’s and doctoral levels and are geared towards offering high-level and research-based education in specific areas.
-Master’s degrees usually take one to two years beyond the undergraduate level, and doctoral programs usually take several years, as candidates are expected to conduct research and perhaps produce dissertation work.
-Such programs are the right preparation for high-level professional careers, academic positions, or specialized research work.
+• Graduate Programs: Graduate programs can be master’s and doctoral levels and are geared towards offering high level, and research based education in specific areas.
+Master’s degree usually take one to two years beyond the undergraduate level, and doctoral programs usually take several years, as candidates are expected to carryout research and perhaps produce dissertation work.
+Such programs are the right preparation for the high level professional careers, academic positions or specialized research work.

 By Mode of Delivery

-• Traditional Classroom-Based Learning: This type of learning is in the traditional setting, where students attend class at least three times a week.
-This mode of delivery makes it easier for students and instructors to engage directly with one another, hence promoting student interaction.
-It comprises lectures, laboratory sessions, group discussions, and any other physical class delivery techniques.
+• Traditional Classroom-Based Learning: This type of learning is in the traditional setting, where students go to class at least three times a week.
+This mode of delivery makes it easier for students and instructors to directly engage with one another hence promoting student interaction.
+It comprises of lectures, laboratory sessions, group discussions and any other physical class delivery techniques.

 • Online Learning: Fully online programs teach a course solely through technology, allowing the student to play the part of the director while learning the material.
-This mode is suitable for practitioners, distance learners, and anyone with a tight timetable.
-Common elements of online programs include video lectures, discussions, forums, and online assignments.
+This mode is suitable for practitioners, distance learners, and any person with a tight timetable.
+Common elements of online programs are illustrated as video lectures, discussions, forums, and online assignments.

-• Hybrid Learning: Hybrid learning integrates a traditional, face-to-face learning environment and an online environment.
-This mode enables learners to have the privileges of the online learning system but still engage in conventional face-to-face and practical activities.
-It can enrich learning by improving the advantages of both methods.
+• Hybrid Learning: Hybrid learning is an integration of a traditional, face-to-face learning environment and an online environment.
+This mode enables learners to have the privileges of the online learning system but still engage in the conventional face to face and practical activities.
+It can enrich learning through improving the advantages of both methods.

-• MOOCs (Massive Open Online Courses): MOOCs are free or low-cost online courses for many participants.
-Numerous prestigious universities frequently offer these courses, which cover a wide range of subjects.
+• MOOCs (Massive Open Online Courses): MOOCs are free or low-cost courses available online to a large number of participants.
+These courses cover a wide range of subjects and are often offered by prestigious universities.
 MOOCs provide accessible education to anyone with an internet connection, promoting lifelong learning and professional development.
 They typically include video lectures, readings, quizzes, and peer interactions.

 Report Scope